microsoft/Qcodes/qcodes/tests/dataset/legacy_DB_generation/README.md

 The scripts use `gitpython` to roll QCoDeS back to a relevant old commit and create database files with the ancient source code.

 The scripts should *not* be run as a part of the QCoDeS test suite, but prior to test execution in a different process.
-The scripts have some dependencies and will run in the normal QCoDeS environment.
+The scripts have some dependencies and will run in the normal QCoDeS environment **PROVIDED** that QCoDeS was installed with the editable flag (i.e. `pip install -e <path-to-qcodes>`).